saifalomari99/FPGA_Projects/SystemVerilog_FPGA_Projects/6- SoC_Chasing_LED_Function/README.md

 <img src='./pictures/file_hierarchy.jpg' width='800'>

-The steps to build the Chasing_LED function:
+The steps to build the Chasing_LED function on the application level:

 1. The 16 discrete LEDs are used as output, one lit at a time.
 2. The lit LED moves sequentially in either direction.
 It changes direction when reaching